Medical Student Education Program

 - Mind-body integration, including seeking to learn the causes of stresses and resources, which are affecting the health of the patient and helping to enhance the strengths.

-- Humanism, respect for all individuals, focusing on the quality of the patient's life and dedication to developing a relationship with patient where the physician is a caring, nurturing partner.
+- Humanism, respect for all individuals, focusing on the quality of the patient's life and dedication to developing a relationship with the patient where the physician is a caring, nurturing partner.

 Goals and philosophy